telliott99/MyMath/supplement/rotation.rst

     v = v_2 - v_1 = x \sin t - y \cos t

-And if you are *really* paying attention, you will see that there is a change of sign from the first example.
+And if you are paying particular attention, you will see that there is a change of sign from the first example.
 For this one:

 .. math::